Shopify/liquid/filters/capitalize.md

 title: capitalize
 ---

-`capitalize` makes the first character of your string capitalized.
+Makes the first character of a string capitalized.

 ```liquid
 {% raw %}